d-najd/DB-Designer-Shared/README.md

 ## UmlDesignerShared

-  Project that is used to store common infrastructure between the server and the app
+  Project that is used to store common infrastructure between the server and the Android Application

 ## Related Projects